Steward and the King, The

 "Greetings, Mithrandir," he said when he approached.
 "Your words did not give this house justice."

 "Well met, Faramir," Gandalf answered, but he was troubled.
 "Curiosity did not bring you here from Minas Tirith."

-Faramir’s face turned serious as well.
-“No. I was sent here by a dream.
-Lord Elrond said I should tell it to the Council tomorrow.”
-Gandalf considered Faramir’s words, but said nothing.
-After a time, Faramir broke the silence, “Who was the man speaking to you?
-I do not think that I know him, but it seems to me that I should.”
+Faramir's face turned serious as well.
+"No. I was sent here by a dream.
+Lord Elrond said I should tell it to the Council tomorrow."
+He was surprised Mithrandir only nodded and didn't ask questions.
+"If you had come to visit the city archives this year instead of last, I would have come to you to ask."
+It would displease Father that you were on the other side of my journey.
+Mithrandir was having a silence, Faramir decided.
+He did that, Faramir had long ago decided, when he was reluctant to give council, but wanted to see what a person would do.
+He picked another question to ask.
+"Who was the man speaking to you?
+I do not think that I know him, but it seems to me that I should."

-“He is Aragorn, Chieftain of the Dunedain.
-You will meet him tomorrow.”
+"He is Aragorn.
+You will meet him tomorrow."

 Chapter One: The Council of Elrond

 Gandalf motioned Aragorn to him as he moved to take his seat.
 "Take note of the man from the South," he whispered.
 "He has noticed you."
 Aragorn nodded.